cytodata/single-cell-classifier/2.process-data/README.md

 - red channel is removed (this is always empty)
 - only the middle is used (cutting of mostly black borders and a total of 75% of the image)

-Next up the images are run through PCA model.
+Next up the images are run through fitted PCA model.
 The model is fitted using only the images of data/train.txv.gz.
 The save model reduces both training and validation data to eigenvalues.
 The first 2000 eigenvalues are saved in train_eigen_values.tsv.gz and test_eigen_values.tsv.gz